Shreya241/Shreya241/README.md

 <h3 align="left">👩🏻‍💻 ABOUT ME:</h3>

-- 🎓 Currently pursuing B.Tech in Electrical Engineering from VIT Vellore - 9.45 GPA.
+- 🎓 Currently pursuing B.Tech in Electronics Engineering from VIT Vellore - 9.45 GPA.

 - 👯 I'm enthusiastic about collaborative projects and eager to contribute to the Open Source community, making a positive impact along the way.